usnistgov/TaML/README.md

 ## Source code

-The source code compares a variety of methods for incoporating theory into machine learning for three different machine learning models: Gaussian Process Regression with heteroscedastic noise, Gaussian Process Regression with homoscedastic noise and Random Forest.
+The source code compares a variety of methods for incorporating theory into machine learning for three different machine learning models: Gaussian Process Regression with heteroscedastic noise, Gaussian Process Regression with homoscedastic noise and Random Forest.
 The output of the files can be plotted by modifying the notebook title `ViewResults` such that the data files are pulled from a local run as opposed to the stored data.

 To run the source code, navigate to the src folder and run